kadekbagus/game-collection-api/README.md

 # ps4-games-api
-PS4 games collection API made using Python Flask,
-This API just demonstrate CRUD (Create,Read,Update,Delete) functionality, but this API is just small part of a bigger application that i will develop later.
+PS4 games collection API made using Python Flask, what this API does is just demonstrate CRUD (Create,Read,Update,Delete) functionality, this API is actually just small part of a bigger application that i will develop later.

 ### List APIs